 PSD2 is an extensive revision of the European Union’s Payment Services Directive regulations.
-It comes into effect on September 14, 2019.
 The PSD2 regulations significantly change how payment services operate in Europe, and are intended to foster competition and consumer choice with respect to payment service providers.

 The objectives of the PSD2 legislation include: